Category Archives: Education

 Examples: AWS, …

-With terms like “internet” “internets” and “cloud” it is easy to forget that there has to be something physical somewhere.
+With fluffy terms like “internet” “internets” and “cloud” it is easy to forget that there has to be something physical somewhere.

 Amazon Web Services is currently the largest server owner in the world.
 They have huge locations around the world.
 You may have never actually seen one of these buildings.
 They are extremely high-security, so much so that they are often built in rural locations.
 While they cannot be completely incognito, their specific physical locations are not advertised.
 Physical access to these buildings is strictly controlled.